bhisaac/5eFP/5eFP-SRD.md

 ### Elite Treasure

 Treasure of type elite rewards an additional ⛁ once discovered.
-Elite treasures are often protected by an elite trap or one minion monster encounter.
+An elite trap or a minion combat encounter often protects elite treasures.

 ### Boss Treasure

 Boss treasures award the greatest amount of bonus Coin, but are the most difficult to finish.
 These encounters award an additional ⛁ upon discovery and potentially contain one or more bonus Coin.
 It is difficult, if not impossible, to unlock all boss treasure bonus Coin.
 A creature can discard its action on its turn to make a WIS check.
 Boss treasures require (MAX Wounds) successful WIS checks to find ⛁, and may require overcoming a boss trap or two elite monsters before resolving.

-## Monster
+## Combat

-Monster encounters use the encounter stats provided to determine the monster's strengths and statistics.
-Completing a monster encounter decreases the time marker by 1.
+Combat encounters include monsters and use the encounter stats provided to determine the monster's strengths and statistics.
+Completing a combat encounter increases the time marker by 1.

->Monster encounters use one of three templates (testing):
+> Combat encounters use one of three templates (testing):
 >
 >- **Minion.** Place (number of PCs + 1) minions onto the playing field.
 >- **Elite.** As **Minion** plus add 2 elites onto the playing field.